yugr/rust-slides/features/cons/fastmath/analysis.md

 Furthermore, different options of fast-math optimizations are set in LLVM IR via flags, which apply to single floating-point operations (also phi-nodes, calls, returns).
 Fast math attributes on functions are [in the process of being removed](https://github.com/llvm/llvm-project/issues/70533#issuecomment-1790250502) (or are already removed), so there LLVM IR also does not contain a way to "globally" enable fast-math optimizations.

+TODO:
+  - info whether LLVM can potentially optimize it (and with what limitations)
+    * no, it can't
+  - info on how developer can work around it and with how much effort/ugliness (unsafe, wrapping operations, reslicing, etc.)
+    * pay special attention to cases which can not be optimized at all

+# Recommended readings

+TODO (if any)

 # Performance with fast- and algebraic- math.

 Compiler patches are in branches [zakhar/algebraic-math](https://github.com/yugr/rust-private/tree/zakhar/algebraic-math) and [zakhar/fast-math](https://github.com/yugr/rust-private/tree/zakhar/fast-math).

+TODO:
+  - is this check is a common case in practice ?
+    * may need to write analysis passes to scan real Rust code (libs, big projects) for occurences
+  - compiler stats
+    * depend on feature
+    * e.g. SLP/loop autovec for bounds checking feature
+    * e.g. NoAlias returns from AA manager for alias feature
+    * e.g. CSE/GVN/LICM for alias feature

 ## x86_64